 Looking after the footage is your responsibility

 Last but by no means least, it’s important to think about how you’ll abide by UK data protection laws.
 You need to make sure that your system is secure and take all reasonable measures against hacking.
-For filming anywhere outside of the boundaries of your property, you also need to look after the footage – ensuring it is not sold, shared, lost or misused.
-It should only be used for a specific purpose (i.e. providing evidence to the police to prosecute fly tipping offences) and deleted once it has been used for that purpose.
+For filming outside of your property's boundaries, you also need to look after the footage – ensuring it is not sold, shared, lost or misused.
+It should only be used for a specific purpose (i.e. providing evidence to the police to prosecute fly-tipping offences) and deleted once it has been used for that purpose.